3 ways to recruit more volunteer firefighters

 Several factors also enter into the lack of a corresponding increase in volunteer firefighters.

 - A lack of marketing on the part of the department leading to the perception that the local fire and EMS department is staffed full-time.

 - A weakening sense of community among the population in part because the department may not adequately reflect the diversity of people it serves.

 - The ratio of men versus women in the fire service giving a misconception that a department is a “good old boys club.”

 - A lack of available or convenient entry-level fire and EMS training opportunities.

-How does a department and most of all how do you as the chief of the department handle these issues?
+How does a department – and you, as the chief of the department – handle these issues?
 It can be done through marketing, community connection and training.

 Marketing a fire department does not require hiring a firm to set out an elaborate plan for reaching a target market.
 Most marketing can be free.

 For example, if you need additional personnel, put a sign outside the station announcing you’re taking applications and post the contact information.